IAMconsortium/nomenclature/docs/user_guide/region.rst

    - Hierarchy 2:
      - ...

 Regions can have attributes, for example a description or ISO3-codes.
-If an attribute `iso3_codes` is provided, the item(s) are validated against a list of valid codes taken from the `pycountry <https://github.com/flyingcircusio/pycountry>`_ package.
+If the attribute `iso3_codes` is provided, the item(s) are validated against a list of valid codes taken from the `pycountry <https://github.com/flyingcircusio/pycountry>`_ package.